 In the Administrative Board of Management, Prof. Dr.-Ing.
 Nisai Fuengwarodsakul is the TGGS Dean, Assoc.
 Prof. Dr. h. c.
 Banleng Sornil is the TGGS Advisory to TGGS Dean, Assoc.
-Prof. Dr. Tawiwan Kangsadan is the TGGS Associate Dean for Academic Affairs and Quality Management, Asst.
-Prof. Dr. Karuna Tuchinda is the TGGS Associate Dean for Research and Academic Services, Dr. Ampol Likitchatchawankun is the Assistant to Dean for International, Students and Special Affairs and Dr. Sarinrat Sabua is the Head of TGGS Dean Office.
+Prof. Dr. Tawiwan Kangsadan is the TGGS Associate Dean for Academic Affairs and Quality Management, Dr. Ampol Likitchatchawankun is the Assistant to Dean for International, Students and Special Affairs and Dr. Sarinrat Sabua is the Head of TGGS Dean Office.